bxparks/AceTime/USER_GUIDE.md

      as well as it could be, and the algorithm may change in the future.
 To keep the code size within reasonble limits of a small Arduino controller, the algorithm may be permanently sub-optimal.
-* `ZonedDateTime` Must Be Within +/- ~50 years of the AceTime Epoch
+* `ZonedDateTime` should be within roughly +/- 50 years (maybe +/- 60 years) of
+  the current AceTime Epoch.
     * The internal time zone calculations use the same `int32_t` type as the `acetime_t` epoch seconds.
 This has a range of about 136 years.
-    * To be safe, the `ZoneDateTime` objects should be restricted to about +/- 50 years of the epoch defined by `Epoch::currentEpochYear()`.
 * `BasicZoneProcessor`
     * Supports 1-minute resolution for AT and UNTIL fields.
     * Supports only a 15-minute resolution for the STDOFF and DST offset fields.
     * Sufficient to support large number of timezones since the year 2000.
 * `ExtendedZoneProcessor`
-    * Has a 1-minute resolution for AT, UNTIL and STDOFF fields.
+    * Has a 1-second resolution for all fields: AT, UNTIL, STDOFF, DST offsets.
-    * Supports only a 15-minute resolution for DST field.
+    * However, the `zonedbx` database has a 1-minute resolution for these fields, which limits the year range of the database.
     * All timezones after 1974 has DST offsets in 15-minutes increments.
-* `zonedb/` and `zonedbx/` ZoneInfo entries
+* `CompleteZoneProcessor`
+    * Is identical to `ExtendedZonProcessor`, but is able to use the high-resolution `zonedbc` database.
+    * Allows it to handle all timezones, for all years `[0001,10000)`.
+* `zonedb/`, `zonedbx/`, `zonedbc` databases
-    * These statically defined data structures are loaded into flash memory using the `PROGMEM` keyword.
+    * These data structures are loaded into flash memory using the `PROGMEM` keyword.
-        * The vast majority of the data structure fields will stay in flash memory and not copied into RAM.
     * The ZoneInfo entries have *not* been compressed using bit-fields.
         * It may be possible to decrease the size of the full database using these compression techniques.
 However, compression will increase the